MicrosoftDocs/MIMDocs/microsoft-identity-manager-2016-connector-version-history.md

 ### Enhancements

 * Generic SQL:
-  * The ability to configure the mode for execute stored procedure with named parameters or not named is added in a configuration window of the Generic SQL management agent in the page 'Global Parameters'.
-In the page 'Global Parameters', there's check box with the label 'Use named parameters to execute a stored procedure', which is responsible for mode for execute stored procedure with named parameters or not.
+  * The ability to configure the mode of execution for stored procedures with named or unnamed parameters has been added.
+    * On the 'Global Parameters' page, there is now a check box with the label 'Use named parameters' to execute a stored procedure.
-    * Currently, the ability to execute stored procedure with named parameters works only for databases IBM DB2 and MSSQL.
-For databases Oracle and MySQL this approach doesn't work:
-      * The SQL syntax of MySQL doesn't support named parameters in stored procedures.
+    * NOTE: The ability to execute stored procedure with named parameters works only for IBM DB2 and MSSQL databases and not for Oracle and MySQL because neither MySQL nor the ODBC driver for Oracle supports the use of named parameters in stored procedures.
-      * The ODBC driver for the Oracle doesn't support named parameters for named parameters in stored procedures)

 ## 1.1.604.0 (AADConnect 1.1.614.0)